Yes, You Can Recover From Bankruptcy

 Call a Northern Kentucky Secured Credit Card Attorney for a Free Initial Consultation

-If you are feeling overwhelmed by debt and are considering filing for bankruptcy, contact a Northern Kentucky Bankruptcy attorney or call us at 859-474-1130 for a free initial consultation.
+If you are feeling overwhelmed by debt and are considering filing for bankruptcy, contact a bankruptcy attorney or call us for a free initial consultation.
 We work alongside our clients and provide a personal level of service that you will not find at most law firms.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.